AdmitadSDK/ios_sdk/README.md

 To add *AdmitadSDK* itself please follow these steps:
 1. Clone this repository or download zip-file.
-2. Locate *DeeplinkSDKTest.xcworkspace* and open it in Xcode.
+2. Locate *AdmitadSDK.xcworkspace* in *AdmitadSDK* directory and open it in Xcode.
-3. Select *AdmitadSDK* target.
-Build the project.
+3. Build the project.
 4. In *Project navigator* locate *AdmitadSDK* project and unfold it if necessary.
 Go to *Products* folder, where you can find *AdmitadSDK.framework*.
 Right-click on it and select *Show in Finder*.
 5. Drag *AdmitadSDK.framework* to your project's directory.
 6. In your Xcode project go to *Project->Target->General->Embedded Binaries* and add *AdmitadSDK* by clicking on the "plus" button.